josmar-crwdstffng/angular/aio/content/tutorial/toh-pt1.md

 ## Show the hero object

-Update the binding in the template to announce the hero's name and show both `id` and `name` in a details layout like this:
+Update the binding in the template to announce the name of the hero and show both `id` and `name` in a details layout like this:

-<code-example header="heroes.component.html (HeroesComponent's template)" path="toh-pt1/src/app/heroes/heroes.component.1.html" region="show-hero-2"></code-example>
+<code-example header="heroes.component.html (the template of the HeroesComponent)" path="toh-pt1/src/app/heroes/heroes.component.1.html" region="show-hero-2"></code-example>

-The browser refreshes and displays the hero's information.
+The browser refreshes and displays the information for the hero.

 ## Format with the `UppercasePipe`